-Brandt states that sponsors also withhold access or get an advantage “all sponsors of literacy to think of them, are any agents… who enable, support, teach, model, as well as recruit, regulate suppress, or withhold literacy… gain advantage in some way” An experience where I had a literacy sponsor withhold access was when I had a Networking Design competition for FBLA (Future Business).
+Brandt states that sponsors also withhold access or get an advantage “all sponsors of literacy to think of them, are any agents… who enable, support, teach, model, as well as recruit, regulate suppress, or withhold literacy… gain advantage in some way” (Brandt 166).
+An experience where I had a literacy sponsor withhold access was when I had a Networking Design competition for FBLA (Future Business).
 My Networking Teacher at the time withheld me participating in the competition until I learn everything from a CompTIA Networking Textbook, she had provided which I then had to take a test on see if I was knowledgeable on Networking.
 This really helped in my understanding in Networking enabling me to go to the district competition where I got 2nd place.
-I also had to write notes on how and what I studied so I could give them ne xt time to others that were competing in this competeion.
+I also had to write notes on how and what I studied so I could give them ne xt time to others that were competing in this competition.
 This shows that my sponsor got an advantage by withhold and making me provide notes that would help others learn about networking.
-Another way that my literacy was withheld in that I would not have been given my position during senior year has head programmer if had not finished an effective and useful program for the robot.
+Another way that my literacy was withheld in that I would not have received my position during senior year has head programmer if had not finished an effective and useful program for the robot.
 This has taught me that literacy sponsors withhold access to advancement in position or knowledge and even both if they feel the sponsored has not reached the point where they deserved it.
 This was additional in that I had to record everything I had done and provide in a detailed manner how and what to do with the robot from start to finish.
-In this case my sponsor gained a working robot with well written code with documentation and learning materials that would enabled others to learning when I left the team.
+In this case my sponsor gained a working robot with well written code with documentation and learning materials that would enable others to learn when I left the team.